-The premiums you will pay are based on the type and level of cover, as well as any extra-cost options.
+The premiums you will pay are based on the type and level of cover, as well as any extra cost options.
 Your financial adviser can help you make the right choices, and ensure the cover suits your needs.

 What are my cover options?
-Page 68
+Page 69

 What is the Total Disability Benefit?
-Page 69
+Page 70

 What is the Partial Disability Benefit?
-Page 69
+Page 70

 What are the ancillary benefits?
 Page 71

-Monthly benefit - standard features Page 73
+Monthly benefit - Standard features Page 74

-What are the extra-cost benefit options?
-Page 73
+Monthly benefit - Extra cost options Page 74

-Benefit limitations Page 72
+Benefit limitations Page 73

-When we won't pay Page 16
+When we will not pay Page 15

-When Business Expense Cover ends Page 72
+When Business Expense Cover ends Page 73